Enclavely/tailor-advanced/readme.md

-# Advanced features extension for the [Tailor frontend page builder](http://www.gettailor.com/)
+# Advanced Features extension for the [Tailor frontend page builder](http://www.gettailor.com/)

 This is the official GitHub repository for the Tailor Advanced Features extension plugin, which introduces new elements and features.